normano/c5store/docs/secrets_systemd.md

 ## Runtime Process Summary

 1. An admin runs `sudo systemctl start myapp.service`.
-2.  `systemd` finds `LoadCredentialEncrypted=myapp.private.key:...`.
+2.  `systemd` finds `LoadCredentialEncrypted=myapp.private_key:...`.
-3. It decrypts the file at `/etc/credstore.encrypted/myapp.private.key` using the machine's secret key.
+3. It decrypts the file at `/etc/credstore.encrypted/myapp.private_key` using the machine's secret key.
-4. It writes the **plaintext PEM content** to `/run/credentials/myapp.service/myapp.private.key`.
+4. It writes the **plaintext PEM content** to `/run/credentials/myapp.service/myapp.private_key`.
 5. It starts your application.
 6. Your app initializes `c5store` with the `SystemdCredential` option.
 7.  `c5store` reads the plaintext PEM from `/run/credentials/...`.